🚽 Toilet Training for Autistic Boys Made Easy

 šŸŽ‰ Why Parents Love This App

-āœ… Reduces Meltdowns: Predictable routine creates calm
+āœ… Reduces Meltdowns: Predictable routine creates calm.

-āœ… Builds Confidence: Self-paced learning at child’s speed
+āœ… Builds Confidence: Self-paced learning.

-āœ… Evidence-Based: Uses proven autism teaching strategies
+āœ… Evidence-Based: Proven autism strategies.

-āœ… No Downloads: Works instantly in web browser
+āœ… No Downloads: Works in any browser.

-āœ… Progress Tracking: Visual progress keeps motivation high
+āœ… Progress Tracking: Visual motivation.

-āœ… Mobile Friendly: Use on phone, tablet, or computer
+āœ… Mobile Friendly: Use anywhere.

 šŸ”„ How It Works (Super Simple!)